fraterrisus/walkthroughs/aethus/quests.md

 *Trigger:* Complete [Glint of Gold](#glint-of-gold) by finding the Gold Drill behind Delta, and read the log files inside.

 *Goal:* Find the "back door" exit from the caves that brings you out by the Bloodfall.

+## Manufactory

+*Trigger*: Look at the process control console in the Operations Room at Tau.

+*Goal:* Fix up the three parts of the manufacturing process and run it once to see what it does.

 ## Mechanic Required